Skip to content

 Generating Language-Specific Code

-If you look in the lib directory, you’ll now see some files that export a customized client and objects for all of your item types.
+If you look in the lib directory, you’ll now see some files that export objects for all of your item types.
+You can iterate on your schema and generate a preview as many times as you wish.
+Once you’re satisfied you can publish the schema to Stately Cloud.

 Publishing your schema

 Once you have written out your schema definition, you need to publish the schema into your Stately Cloud account.
-First, find the Schema ID of the schema you want to update, then using the StatelyDB CLI:
+First, find the Schema ID of the schema you want to update (it’s in the Console and in the output of stately whoami), then using the StatelyDB CLI:

-stately schema put --schema-id <your schema ID> path/to/schema.ts
+stately schema put --schema-id <your schema ID> --message "First version" path/to/schema.ts

 In order for your Store to use this schema, the schema needs to be “bound” to the store.
 This only needs to happen once per store, and a single schema can be bound to multiple stores.
 Using the CLI: